Think of the Metric List as a basecamp for your metrics. Here you can see all your metrics in one place and keep informed on their progress.

 - The Change column displays a comparison of the metric's current value versus its value from the previous, equivalent date range.
 For example, if the selected date range is “This month”, the Change column will show a comparison to the “previous month”.
 Green is used to show a positive (improving) trend and red is used to show a negative (worsening) trend.

-Note: If the date range filter is set to "Maximum date range" N/A will display here as there is no previous period you can compare to using that date range.
+Note: If the date range filter is set to "Auto" or "Maximum date range" N/A will display here as there is no previous period you can compare to using those date ranges.

 - The Trend column includes a stylized line chart that tells you, at a glance, how your data is trending over time, based on the selected date range.
 Trend lines display a more refined view of your data.
 For example, if your date range is set to "Today", the trend will display data for each hour of the day.
 If your date range is set to "Jan 1st to Jan 31st" (one month), the trend will display data for each day of that month.
 You can hover over the trend line to see all of its data points.

 Note: If the selected date range is for a period that is incomplete, for example, the date range is "This week" and it's only Wednesday, then the trend line will only display information for the part of the date range that has data.